Netac Technology: Lawsuits

-Intellectual-property infringement is widespread in China, and Netac has taken companies both in and outside of this nation to court in order to protect its patents.

-Companies it has sued include US-based PNY Technologies, Beijing's Lenovo and Huaqi Information Digital Technology Co Ltd, Shenzhen's Fuguanghui and Xingzhidao, Japan-based Sony, and Taiwan's Acer and Tai Guen Enterprise Co.
+Companies Netac has sued include US-based PNY Technologies, Beijing's Lenovo and Huaqi Information Digital Technology Co Ltd, Shenzhen's Fuguanghui and Xingzhidao, Japan-based Sony, and Taiwan's Acer and Tai Guen Enterprise Co.

 Its 2006 lawsuit against PNY Technologies was the first time a Chinese company filed patent infringement charges overseas.

 Shenzhen Coocaa Network Technology Co Ltd

 A joint venture with Skyworth, Shenzhen Coocaa Network Technology Co Ltd provides free high-definition movie and video download services.
 Netac has developed USB flash drives that, in conjunction with USB port equipped Skyworth televisions, allow video to be played from the drive.

 Production bases

 Netac office building is located in Nanshan high-tech district which is the technology center of Shenzhen.